 - Palate issues such as a cleft palate

 Some of these conditions may exist from birth, others can develop over time, and some may result from an injury.
 For example, periodontal disease is a common condition in cats and dogs over three years of age, which involves tartar developing beneath the gum line, and it worsens with age.
 Cleaning can minimize the likelihood of your pet developing periodontal disease.
 Periodontal disease can cause your pet discomfort as it becomes worse, and it can also impact organs such as the kidney, heart, and liver.
 Left unchecked, this disease can lead to jaw damage and infections.

 Schedule an appointment with our veterinarian more often than once a year if your pet has bad breath, teeth that are broken or loose, or discolored teeth.
 Some pets have extra teeth or keep their baby teeth, which can be a problem.
 Refusing to eat, difficulty eating, drooling, dropping food, pain, bleeding, or swelling are all symptoms that require immediate veterinary attention, even if your pet just had a dental examination or cleaning.
 Not only can these issues make it difficult for your pet to eat and receive the nutrition that it needs, but they can also lead to irritability.

 Mobile Veterinary Services in Florida

-If you're concerned about your pet's dental health and you live in the Tampa, Hillsborough, Pinellas, or Pasco area, contact MVS Pet Care at (833) 352-8387.
+If you're concerned about your pet's dental health and you live in the Tampa, Miami, or Palm Beach area, contact MVS Pet Care at (833) 352-8387.
 Our veterinary concierge service is equipped for your pet’s dental needs.